-'MSF Speeds to Goma,' MSF Belgium Press release, 16 July 1994 (in French).
+'MSF Speeds to Goma,' MSF Belgium Press Release, 16 July 1994 (in French).

 This weekend, Médecins Sans Frontières will mobilise several teams and 65 tons of emergency aid supplies to help accommodate hundreds of thousands of refugees in the city of Goma, Zaire.
 A cargo plane will leave from Ostend with four people and 25 tons of supplies.
-Forty tons of materiel will also be transported from Amsterdam...
-The Belgian team is working with MSF Holland teams, which already have a strong presence in Goma...
+Forty tons of materiel will also be transported from Amsterdam [...]
+The Belgian team is working with MSF Holland teams, which already have a strong presence in Goma [...]
 MSF Belgium will finance its own operation.
 Funds still available for the Rwandan crisis are almost depleted...

-On 18 July, MSF Holland's humanitarian affairs department sent a message to the team in Tanzania explaining MSF Holland's position regarding individuals in the Benaco camp suspected of having participated in acts of genocide or other violations of human rights in Rwanda.
+On 18 July 1994, MSF Holland's humanitarian affairs department sent a message to the team in Tanzania explaining MSF Holland's position regarding individuals in the Benaco camp suspected of having participated in acts of genocide or other violations of human rights in Rwanda.

-Hanna Nolan, 'Presence of alleged perpetrators of genocide in the camp: explanation of MSF Holland position,' Memo from the Department of Humanitarian Affairs, MSF Holland to all MSF Holland staff working or having worked in Benaco camp, 18 July 1994 (in English).
+'Presence of Alleged Perpetrators of Genocide in the Camp: Explanation of MSF Holland Position,' Hanna Nolan, Memo from the Department of Humanitarian Affairs, MSF Holland to all MSF Holland Staff Working or Having Worked in Benaco Camp, 18 July 1994 (in English).

-Should we continue to give humanitarian aid to people, especially to the so-called leaders - who had planned such atrocities- and about whom it is said that while receiving the good care of the aid agencies they are preparing themselves for a return to Rwanda to continue their murderous practices?
+Should we continue to give humanitarian aid to people, especially to the so-called leaders who had planned such atrocities and about whom it is said that while receiving the good care of the aid agencies they are preparing themselves for a return to Rwanda to continue their murderous practices?
 Moreover, UNHCR is employing people selected by these 'leaders' to patrol the camp...
 Choosing to whom to give or not give aid would be impossible.
-We are not
+We are not judges who have the evidence to decide who is guilty of such a crime.
+MSF's charter demands us to give humanitarian aid indiscriminately.
+We should continue our activities in the camp, but at the same time we should continue to press publicly for these perpetrators to be brought to justice and no impunity should be given to those suspected of having committed gross violations of human rights...
+MSF International has written several letters to UNHCR and the Security Council and issued a press statement calling for the perpetrators to be brought to justice.
+Wouter Van Empelen, Programme Manager for Rwanda and Hanna Nolan, department of Humanitarian Affairs, also visited UNHCR in Geneva in person to make our position known once more.

-From the time they arrived in Goma, refugees were subject to violence by the militias, former FAR members and Zairean soldiers.
-V5 > V6 >
+From the time they arrived in Goma, refugees were subject to violence by the militias, former FAR members, and Zairean soldiers.
+V5 V6

-Samantha Bolton, Sitrep to MSF Communication Departments, 18 July 1994 (in English).
+'Sitrep to MSF Communication Departments,' Samantha Bolton, 18 July 1994 (in English).

 Rwandan army: It looks as if the entire army has turned up in town.
 Thousands of soldiers everywhere, and most are armed.
-Although the Zairians are trying to disarm them, they are still coming in with their arms including heavy weapons.
+Although the Zairians are trying to disarm them, they are still coming in with their arms, including heavy weapons.
 Even when they are disarmed they give in the guns but not the ammunition.
 Very destabilising.
 There is also a basketball court full of wounded soldiers, who the ICRC is taking care of.
 All around town there are military swaggering around with guns and wounds and nothing to do, or else you see them in the refugee camps in CD plate pickups stealing goats and blankets from refugees.